This guide describes the programs and services offered to individuals coping with a loss of independence caused primarily by ageing or an illness.

 Service offered by public transit organizations or municipalities

-Paratransit is a public transportation service that meets the needs of individuals with disabilities.
+The objective of paratransit is to favour the social, school and workplace integration of handicapped persons.
 Only individuals with disabilities that significantly compromise their mobility are eligible for the service.

 Administered by the Société de l’assurance automobile du Québec (SAAQ)

-Taxe rebates on an adapted automobile This hyperlink will open in a new window.
+Taxe rebates on an adapted automobile or an automatic door opener

 Administered by Revenu Québec